Exploring community inclusion, health and wellbeing for people with lived experience

 The Imagining Inclusion Project

-that is focused on discovering the reality of people with lived experience of mental illness and
+that focused on discovering the reality of people with lived experience of mental illness and

-factors that contribute to community inclusion, health and wellbeing.
+factors that contributed to community inclusion, health and wellbeing.

-Imagining Inclusion is a collaboration between Douglas College, Open Door Group and York University.
+Imagining Inclusion was a collaboration between Douglas College, Open Door Group and York University.

-The Vancouver Foundation provides funding for the project and Vancouver Coastal Health is our project partner.
+The Vancouver Foundation provided funding for the project and Vancouver Coastal Health was our project partner.

 Project Phase 1